For their safety, as well as the safety of their owners, dogs should wear a harness when they are being walked.

-This is an ideal escape proof dog harness for training puppies and any dog that needs training, plus it is extremely comfortable for your dog to wear while being walked.
-This is because the materials used to make the harness are not only soft but breathable too.
+This escape proof dog harness is ideal for training puppies and any dog that needs training, plus it is incredibly comfortable for your dog to wear while being walked.
+The reason is that the materials used to make the harness are not only soft but breathable too.

 Ensuring that your dog is comfortable when out walking is not only beneficial to them, but from your point of view, it means there is less likelihood of them wanting to escape from the harness because of their discomfort.

-The material lightweight and perhaps more importantly, it has breathable mesh on the inside.
-This helps to reduce heat from building up close to your dog's skin and negates any danger of them overheating and the problems that can cause.
+The material lightweight and perhaps, more importantly, it has breathable mesh on the inside.
+This material helps to reduce heat from building up close to your dog's skin and negates any danger of them overheating and the problems that can cause.

-To help you control your dog when going for a walk, there are not one, but two attachment points for leashes.
-This allows you to either use one in the most effective position or if necessary use two leashes for control over larger or more energetic dogs.
-There is also a padded handle on the back of the harness which can be used to hold back your dog if the need arises to restrain them.
+To help you control your dog when going for a walk, there are not only one, but two attachment points for leashes.
+These two points allow you to either use one in the most effective position or, if necessary, use two leashes for control over larger or more energetic dogs.
+There is also a padded handle on the back of the harness that can be used to hold back your dog if the need arises to restrain them.

 With one of the main reasons for using an escape-proof harness being safety, it should come as no surprise that this Scenereal harness has reflective areas that allow your dog to be seen at night.

 It is a sad fact that many harnesses designed to be escape-free are the opposite because they are so uncomfortable due to the chafing they cause.
 Thankfully, this harness is extremely comfortable for your dog, so they should love wearing it.

-The materials on this harness tend to stretch over time, so you may find yourself having to adjust the straps more often than you might expect, to ensure it continues to fit your dog properly.
+The materials on this harness tend to stretch over time, so you may find yourself having to adjust the straps more often than you might expect, to ensure it continues to fit your dog correctly.